stefan-caraiman/stefan-caraiman.github.io/_posts/2020-01-11-welcome-to-my-blog.md

 ## How often do you plan to post?

-The realistic promise to myself, is that I will try to write and post something tech related, at least once per week.
+The realistic promise to myself is that I will try to write and post something tech related at least once per week.

 ## What else?

 If you ever need anything clarifying, want to comment or voice an opinion, or just want to get in touch, please go ahead.
 Don't be shy!

 [whoami]: https://stefan-caraiman.github.io/whoami